achamberland/react-view-cube/README.md

 Future Plans
 -------

-To let any component be added to the cube with a method call like:
+- Let any component be added to the cube with a method call like:
 `Cube.addFace( {{Component}}, {{faceIndex}}, {{verticalPos}} );`

+- Move navigation to header on desktop/tablet

+- Improve mobile support